mlm-games/KernelSU-Non-GKI/README.md

  curl -LSs "https://raw.githubusercontent.com/mlm-games/KernelSU-Non-GKI/main/kernel/setup-subm.sh" | bash -s
 ```

-Then, For adding the ksu modifications in the .c files
+Then, For adding the ksu modifications in the .c files, For whichever defconfig you're using, Just pass it as an argument to the below script.
+> Keep in mind that on some devices, your defconfig may be in arch/arm64/configs or in other cases arch/arm64/configs/vendor/your_defconfig.
 ```
-python3 KernelSU/scripts/integrate-no-kprobe.py
+python3 KernelSU/scripts/integrate-no-kprobe.py <__your_defconfig__>
 ```

 ## Credits